sharadpatil1415/personal-expenses-tracker/README.md

+# readme file created using AI for better undestanding of project
 # Personal Expense Tracker 💰

 A **production-grade, multi-language expense tracking system** demonstrating polyglot architecture with Java, Python, and C++.
 This project showcases enterprise-level design patterns, clean architecture, and cross-language integration.